joshuachenzhao/cypto_bank/README.md

 ## ERD
   ![CyptoBank ERD](./cypto_bank_erd.png)

+## Run project
+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.setup`
+  * Start Phoenix endpoint with `mix phx.server` or with IEx `iex -S mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## CyptoBank RESTful API
+  * Shared Postman API collections link: https://www.getpostman.com/collections/f962e58738f2008c0158
+  * Postman auto generated API docs: https://documenter.getpostman.com/view/3036697/TVYF8e8N
+  * An export collections of API from Postman in JSON can also be found in project root folder, name: CyptoBank routes.postman_collection.json

 ## Design, code and TODO
   * CyptoBank is created over the weekend with heart, as creator I fully intent to make the project as good as possible, however, two days are relative